 Hawkins recorded 31 total tackles, 1.0 sacks and two fumble recoveries in 11 games for TSU.
 Hawkins previously played at Kentucky from 2018-20.
 The Florida native is a former 3-star prospect out of high school.

 The Kent State transfer became the fourth Mountaineer to sign on Jan.
 13. He brings four years of college experience to WVU.
 He made 31 receptions for 362 yards, both single season highs for him, and a caught a touchdown during the 2022 season.
-Poke can also return kicks and punts.
+Poke can also return kicks and punts, making him a returner option for WVU.

 Kicker Michael Hayes